bitnami/charts/bitnami/dremio/README.md

       value: error
 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
-To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.
+To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` parameters.

 ### Sidecars